Medically reviewed by Drugs.com. Last updated on Jul 1, 2022.

-Doxycycline has a high degree of lipid solubility and a low affinity for calcium binding.
+Doxycycline Capsules USP has a high degree of lipid solubility and a low affinity for calcium binding.
 It is highly stable in normal human serum.
 Doxycycline will not degrade into an epianhydro form.

 Doxycycline Monohydrate - Clinical Pharmacology

 Excretion of doxycycline by the kidney is about 40%/72 hours in individuals with normal function (creatinine clearance about 75 mL/min).
-This percentage excretion may fall as low as 1 to 5%/72 hours in individuals with severe renal insufficiency (creatinine clearance below 10 mL/min).
-Studies have shown no significant difference in serum half-life of doxycycline (range 18 to 22 hours) in individuals with normal and severely impaired renal function.
+This percentage excretion may fall as low as 1-5%/72 hours in individuals with severe renal insufficiency (creatinine clearance below 10 mL/min).
+Studies have shown no significant difference in serum half-life of doxycycline (range 18-22 hours) in individuals with normal and severely impaired renal function.

 Hemodialysis does not alter serum half-life.